smithy-lang/smithy-python/README.md

 [targets](https://www.pantsbuild.org/docs/targets#target-addresses).
 The double
 colon is a special target that means "everything".
 So running exactly what's listed above will run those goals on every python file or other relevant file.
-You can also target just `smithy_python`, for example, with `./pants check python-packages/smithy-python/smithy_python:source`, or even individual files with something like
+You can also target just `smithy_core`, for example, with `./pants check python-packages/smithy-python/smithy_core:source`, or even individual files with something like
-`./pants check python-packages/smithy-python/smithy_python/interfaces/http.py:../source`.
+`./pants check python-packages/smithy-python/smithy_core/interfaces/identity.py:../source`.
 To list what targets are available in a directory, run `./pants list path/to/dir:`.
 For more detailed information, see the [docs](https://www.pantsbuild.org/docs/targets#target-addresses).